VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/README.md

 2. Are there exercises that help reduce period cramps? (happy wife, happy life, more precisely: less cranky wife, fewer miserable days during her period.)
 3. Oster mentions that Bed Rest makes more harm than good.
 How to handle a doctor that prescribes bed rest?
 4. Extend the alcohol section to include alcohol impacts on breast feeding.
+5. Recommended eating habits (what is good to eat instead of what is bad)
+6. what about drinking water?!

 ## Contributing